John-Ling/johnling.me/posts/Arch-Linux-Guide/content.md

 visudo
 ```

 _`visudo` differs from simply editing `/etc/sudoers` using an editor like Vim or Nano since it does a sanity check of the configuration file before saving changes.
-This is important as a misconfigued sudoers file can result in sudo being _
+This is important as a misconfigured sudoers file can result in sudo being unusable._

 Visudo uses vim keybindings.
 Just like how to you scrolled through `timedatectl list-timezones`, you will use the 'j' and 'k' keys respectively to move the cursor down and up.